cea-trust-platform/trust-documentation/doc/source/srcs/generic/intro.rst

    -html                         : Access to the doxygen documentation.
    -config nedit|vim|emacs|gedit : Configure nedit or vim or emacs or gedit with TRUST keywords.
    -edit                         : Edit datafile.
+   -trustify                     : Check the datafile's keywords with trustify.
    -xcheck                       : Check the datafile's keywords with xdata.
    -xdata                        : Check and run the datafile's keywords with xdata.
    -partition                    : Partition the mesh to prepare a parallel calculation (Creation of the .Zones files).